metafizzy/huebee/README.md

   // default: 0

   shades: 7,
-  // number of shades of colors or shades of gray between white and black
+  // number of shades of colors and shades of gray between white and black
   // default: 5

   saturations: 2,